elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 `elm-format` reformats the code and doesn't mention errors or warnings.

-While `elm-format` is not strictly necessary, and it's possible to write solid Elm code without it, it's a very helpful tool that can help you focus on problem-solving instead of worrying about valid syntax.
+While `elm-format` is not strictly necessary, and it's possible to write solid Elm code without it, it's a remarkably helpful tool that can help you focus on problem solving instead of worrying about valid syntax.

 ## Comments and Type Signatures